2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Theme

 BTCPay Server, as standard, comes with two themes: Light and Dark modes.
-These can be switched by Clicking on Account in the bottom left and toggling between Dark theme or Light theme.
-BTCPay Server administrators may add their theme by providing a custom CSS theme.
+These can be switched by clicking on Account in the bottom left and toggling between Dark theme and Light theme.
+BTCPay Server administrators can add their own theme by providing a custom CSS theme.

 Administrators can extend the Light/Dark theme by adding their own custom CSS or setting their custom theme as a full custom.